andotherstuff/garland-protocol/garland-v0.1.md

 This batching reduces network traffic, avoids intermediate states, and gives users clear checkpoints.
 The resulting history shows meaningful snapshots ("Added tax documents for 2024") rather than a stream of micro-changes.

 Between saves, the local state may be lost if the device fails.
-This is acceptable for a backup-oriented system-unsaved changes are analogous to unsaved edits in a document editor.
+This is acceptable for a backup-oriented system: unsaved changes are analogous to unsaved edits in a document editor.
 Users who want continuous protection should save frequently.

 ### 9.4 Chain Traversal and History